MauricePham/MoMo_Loyalty_Program/README.md

   - Dendogram

 ## The end

 This is my personal project, I presented this project for final term at school.
 I got 95/100 from my teacher.
-But not being too humble, I am just being inquisitive, enthusiastic that I really really to improve my project, make it better so do not hesitate to contact me if you have found something that can be done better in this project, I deeply appreciate it a lot.
+But not being too humble, I am just being inquisitive, enthusiastic that I really really desire to improve my project, make it better so do not hesitate to contact me if you have found something that can be done better in this project, I deeply appreciate it a lot.

 My LinkedIn: https://www.linkedin.com/in/huypham040100/